 Dreaming about what you want to do on your next trip to Hawaii?
 Then you have to check out some of the best Hawaii botanical gardens!

-This list of the best Hawaii botanical gardens contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the best Hawaii botanical gardens was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 If you’re looking for a unique travel experience, then you should check out Hawaii’s botanical gardens!